fishjam-dev/react-native-membrane-webrtc/README.md

   - `videoTrackMetadata: Metadata` -- a map `string -> string` containing video track metadata to be sent to the server.
   - `audioTrackMetadata: Metadata` -- a map `string -> string` containing audio track metadata to be sent to the server.
   - `connectionParams: SocketConnectionParams` -- a map `string -> string` containing connection params passed to the socket.
+  - `simulcastConfig: SimulcastConfig` - [SimulcastConfig](#SimulcastConfig) of a video track.
+By default simulcast is disabled.
+  - `maxBandwidth: TrackBandwidthLimit` - [bandwidth limit](#TrackBandwidthLimit) of a video track.
+By default there is no bandwidth limit.

 Returns:
 A promise that resolves on success or rejects in case of an error.